 Tip #2: Prove your familiarity with enterprise recourse systems

 During my previous roles as an accountant manager, I have worked with different solutions.
 I’ve used Microsoft Dynamics GP, Oracle Enterprise Manager, and Netsuite ERP systems.
 Because I am conversant with the ERP concept, I can learn new systems quickly and as needed.
 Thus, I can become proficient in new ERPs fast, if needed.

 20. Where Do You See Yourself In Five Years?

 This question is meant to assess your planning abilities and whether you can set achievable goals.

 Tip #1: Mention where you aspire to be in five years

 Tip #2: Demonstrate your ability to plan and set targets

 In five years, I expect to have gained significant experience in the profession.
 This will enable me to handle more managerial tasks and execute them effectively.
-I will also be able to easily resolve complex challenges.
+I will also be able to resolve complex challenges easily.
 Moreover, I plan to enroll in a short course to up my skills to remain relevant and productive in the industry.